Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Main results

 Another topic in optimization related to our studies concerns the use of lattice-free sets for generation of cutting planes for integer and mixed-integer linear programs.
-The problem of mixed-integer programming consists (roughly speaking) of optimizing a linear function $f$ over $Q \cap (\Z^d \times \R^n)$, where $Q$ is a rational polyhedron given by a system of linear inequalities and $d \in \N, n \in \N \cup \{0\}$.
+The problem of mixed-integer programming consists, roughly speaking, of optimizing a linear function $f$ over $Q \cap (\Z^d \times \R^n)$, where $Q$ is a rational polyhedron given by a system of linear inequalities, $d \in \N$ and $n \in \N \cup \{0\}$.
 Here, $d$ is the number of integral variables and $n$ the number of real variables.
-The theory of cutting planes arises from the observation that we can make the polyhedron $Q$ smaller by replacing $Q$ with $Q \cap H$ as soon as $H$ is a closed halfspace satisfying
+The theory of cutting planes arises from the observation that we can make the polyhedron $Q$ smaller without changing the optimum of $f$ on $Q \cap (\Z^d \times \R^n)$ by replacing $Q$ with $Q \cap H$ as soon as $H$ is a closed halfspace satisfying

 The idea of cutting-plane methods is that by iteratively reducing $Q$ with appropriately chosen hyperplanes $H$, the optimum of the objective function $f$ on $Q$ will become close enough (or even equal) to the optimum of $f$ on $Q \cap (\Z^d \times \R^n)$.